philiplebo/philiplebo.github.io/index.md

 * Led Implementation of Enterprise Cybersecurity Software
     * Designed solution architecture for implementation of security software for 60,000 users
     * Led work stream to build, test, and deploy the software at 3 data centers and backup facilities
-    * Developed training materials to facilitate adoption of new software
+    * Prioritized requirements into short and long-term roadmaps to plan implementation
 * Developed National Professional Services Practice
     * Chosen by national head of security to spearhead development of a new service capability
     * Developed contracts and presentations for sales of over $2 million in professional services